StonyBrookDB/DELINEATE/README.md

 **Setting up**

-- Edit the [config file](https://github.com/mousumi12/DELINEATE/tree/master/HNN/holy-edge/hed/configs/hed.yaml) located at `hed/configs/hed.yaml`.
+- First step is to edit the [config file](https://github.com/mousumi12/DELINEATE/tree/master/HNN/holy-edge/hed/configs/hed.yaml) located at `hed/configs/hed.yaml`.

 Set the paths below.
 Make sure the directories exist and you have read/write permissions on them.
 The HNN model is trained on (http://vcl.ucsd.edu/hed/HED-BSDS.tar) set created by the authors.

 ```